 Full Grain Leather vs Genuine Leather, which one is the best for me?

-Have you ever wondered what the difference is between Full Grain, Top Grain, Genuine Leather or Split Leather?
+Have you ever asked yourself these questions and wanted to know what the difference is between Full Grain, Top Grain, Genuine Leather or Split Leather?

 - Which one is the best quality?